Stop Press Girl

 Stop Press Girl is a 1949 British fantasy comedy film directed by Michael Barry and starring Sally Ann Howes, Gordon Jackson, Basil Radford and Naunton Wayne; the latter two appearing in several different roles in the film.
+It marked an early screen appearance by Kenneth More, who later co-starred with Howes in The Admirable Crichton (1957).

 The film was one of the four of David Rawnsley's films that used his "independent frame" technique, a form of back projection.

 Plot

-Roy Fairfax, junior partner for timepiece manufacturers Fairfax & Sons, arrives in the quiet village of Slipfold to visit his fiancée Jennfier Peters and ask her uncle for permission to marry.
+Roy Fairfax, junior partner for timepiece manufacturers Fairfax & Sons, arrives in the quiet village of Slipfold to visit his fiancée Jennifer Peters and ask her uncle for permission to marry.
 On his way through town in his new motorcar, Roy causes a commotion and spooks the horse of village dentist Arthur Peters.
 Arriving at her home, Roy encourages Jennifer to join him for a drive and gives her a new watch in lieu of an engagement ring, however Jennifer explains she never wears a watch as they always seem to stop.
 After only fifteen minutes Roy's car stops working as does the watch he gave to Jennifer and later his own watch, a fact which frightens Roy as it could ruin the reputation of his father's company.
 Jennifer however is able to perfectly tell the time without the need for a watch.

 Roy and Jennifer walk home where Roy nervously awaits his meeting with Jennifer's uncle Arthur, whom Roy now knows is the same man whose horse he spooked earlier.
 Arthur tests Roy by roughly examining him on the dentist chair whilst Roy attempts to pitch why he would be a respectable suitor for Jennifer.
 Arthur then explains that all the women in his family including Jennifer inherit a strange ability, able to stop any mechanical device they encounter from working.
 Roy flees the house afterwards.
 That night Arthur and his sister, Aunt Mab debate telling Jennifer about her gift, although Arthur believes she is not yet old enough.
 Jennifer catches the train to London following Roy, where she meets a group of journalists including Jock Melville, who falls in love with Jennifer.
 Eventually the train mysteriously stops due to Jennifer's abilities before a tree then falls onto the track.
 Jennifer and journalist Angela hitch a lift in the back of a truck leaving Jock behind, however later the truck breaks down.
 Jock arrives in the back of a cart and picks up Jennifer, leaving Angela behind.
 As Jock and Jennifer settle down for the night in their cart Angela drives past in the now working truck.